texstudio-org/texstudio/utilities/manual/source/editing.md

 \end{tabular}
 ```

-Place the cursor inside the table and select the menu \"LaTeX/Manipulate
+Place the cursor inside the table and select the menu "LaTeX/Manipulate
-Tables/Remodel Table Using Template\".
+Tables/Remodel Table Using Template".

 Now you can select a template which defines the formatting of the table.
-A number of templates are predefined by txs:
+A number of templates are predefined by TXS:

 -   fullyframed\_firstBold
 -   fullyframed\_longtable